hasura/graphql-engine/server/CONTRIBUTING.md

 > This project aims to be the universal interface to a growing number of Haskell tools, providing a fully-featured Language Server Protocol server for editors and IDEs that require Haskell-specific functionality.

+You can install HIE and its dependencies locally, or you

 HIE has a couple of requirements, namely that you have `stack` installed and in your path, and, depending on your OS, a few build tool libs that must be installed in order to compile correctly.
 You can follow the guide under `Installation from source` on the HIE repository page, or if you are on Arch, you can install it from the AUR: